City of Pueblo charges ahead with next electric study

 The city will go ahead with the next step in examining the ins and outs of breaking away from its franchise agreement with Black Hills Energy early and forming its own municipal utility.

 After a lengthy public comment period that saw both those in favor of the study and those opposed to it speak, council members on Monday night voted 5-2 to commission a consultant to conduct a phase 2 feasibility study on the fiscal realities that move would entail.
-Councilman Bob Schilling was the lone no vote.
+Councilman Bob Schilling and Council President Dennis Flores cast the no votes.

 The city will pay EES Consulting Inc. either $150,000 or $200,000 for the study depending on how much information being sought that Black Hills is willing to voluntarily hand over to the consultant.